cruncheon/c/README.md

 ### 3. convert.py

-This script converts an Excel file to a CSV file, performing some basic cleaning operations.
+This script converts the United Athle Excel file to a CSV file, performing some basic cleaning operations.

 #### Features